brandonhundt/brandonhundt/_posts/2014-01-25-the-hypocrisy-between-a-countrys-political-philosophy-and-how-its-sports-leagues-are-run.md

 Those that weren’t selected or didn’t agree to a position, wouldn’t get a job in engineering this year and would have to go through the process again next year.
 Julio was honored to be chosen 2nd overall, because because he worked really hard to achieve high scores in school.
 But he didn’t like the company that selected him.
 In his mind, they weren’t a good personality fit and they had large debts.
 They were also located in Nome, Alaska.

 Friends, clearly, this is not a true story.
-This couldn&#8217;t happen in America, it feels fundamentally un-American.
+This couldn't happen in America, it feels fundamentally un-American.

 But it does happen.